Separate permissions for changing assigned-to, % finished and target version

 Currently, access to these fields is controlled through the status workflow permissions.
 It would be better if they had there own permissions in order to get more fine-grained control over user permissions.
 My actual problem is that I want to create a "customer" role that should be able to make some status transitions (f. ex. open > closed), but customers should not be able to change assigned-to, % finished and target version.

-#14 Updated by Justin Mayer almost 6 years ago
+#14 Updated by Justin Mayer about 6 years ago

 This issue is very narrowly-focused and discrete, which I think makes it a great candidate for near-term implementation.
 Judging by the number of related (and still open) issues, plus the number of comments posted to those issues, the demand for this functionality is overwhelmingly large: